metabrainz/troi-recommendation-playground/docs/user-guide.rst

 This will generate a playlist and print the list to the terminal and then upload it to ListenBrainz.
 You can find your user token on your `profile page at ListenBrainz <https://listenbrainz.org/profile/>`_.

+From here on you can explore different :ref:`patches` or read how Troi works :ref:`technical-introduction`